Edge or Cloud? The Six Factors That Determine Where to Put Workloads

 It’s predictable as continental drift: the center of gravity in computing moves every few decades from the center and the edge and back again thanks to changing demands and technological advances.

 From 1948 to the 70s, centralized mainframes ruled because that’s all there was.
-Then Intel invested 4004 in 1971 which brought processing power to desktops: distributed computing was born.
+Then Intel invested 4004 in 1971 which brought processing power to desktops: distributed edge computing was born.
 In 1993 Netscape came up with the first browser.
 Sure, the browser caused PC sales to explode, but it had even a bigger impact on the evolution of what we could do with aggregated computing power.
 Companies like Amazon and Google became global giants while data centers grew to be the size of the Pentagon.
 The cloud seemed poised to take over everything.

 Find out more about Amazon Digital Transformation Success